-"Living on the Edge of Empire: Alliance, Conflict and Captivity in Colonial New England" was a National Endowment for the Humanities Landmarks Workshop held in Deerfield, Massachusetts in the summer of 2013.
-Presented by the Pocumtuck Valley Memorial Association, the workshop placed the 1704 Raid on Deerfield in the broader context of the history of colonial New England.
+"Living on the Edge of Empire: Alliance, Conflict and Captivity in Colonial New England" were two National Endowment for the Humanities Landmarks Workshops held in Deerfield, Massachusetts the summers of 2013 and 2016.
+Presented by the Pocumtuck Valley Memorial Association, the workshops placed the 1704 Raid on Deerfield in the broader context of the history of colonial New England.
 The educators who participated in the workshop each produced a lesson, some of which are presented here.
 The workshop website is at: http://edge-empire.deerfield-ma.org/

 These lessons are designed to serve as examples of different ways you can teach about the slavery of Africans and African Americans in New England in the 18th century.
 Students use both primary and secondary sources as they examine different aspects of New England slavery, with the goal of incorporating names, faces, and personal experiences into their study of this topic.